 A Complete Guide

-That’s why I created this guide, to share what Salesforce has learned in our RevOps journey, and equip you with the four steps you can take to get started.
+That’s why we created this guide — to share what Salesforce has learned in our revenue operations journey, and equip you with the four steps you can take to get started.

 What you'll learn:

 Revenue operations keeps sales and finance connected and humming as you grow your revenue.
 That’s important, because businesses everywhere are becoming more complicated.

 First, you’re adding new channels and letting customers buy across them.